AA Bronson: Early life

 Tims' father was an Air Force officer, and as a result, the family moved often; Tims spent his childhood in various places across Canada.
 He was an avid reader as a child, and it was through his reading habits that he explored his interest in art, architecture, spirituality and the occult, which would remain significant touchstones throughout his life and career, especially in his post-General Idea solo career.

 He attended the University of Manitoba as an architecture student in the mid-1960s.
 He met Ron Gabe (aka Felix Partz) at the University of Manitoba.
 While at architecture school, he came to be interested in and involved with theories of radical education and communes.
 His interest in and experience with alternate methods of education began at the age of 12, where his primary school experimented with a form of self-directed learning.
-He, along with a group of fellow U of Manitoba students, dropped out to form a commune, whose activities included a free press (called "The Loving Couch Press") and a free school (called "The School").
+He, along with a group of fellow University of Manitoba students, dropped out to form a commune, whose activities included a free press (called "The Loving Couch Press") and a free school (called "The School").
 It was via his activities with the Loving Couch Press that Bronson came into contact with other underground presses.
 This, in turn, exposed him to the Situationist International and Fluxus, which would have a significant impact on the ideas and methods pursued as part of General Idea.

 In the late 1960s, Bronson trained as a facilitator in group-process for communes and cooperative communities while apprenticing with a psychologist at the University of Regina.
 In his role as an apprentice, he travelled across Canada, including to Simon Fraser University.
 At Simon Fraser, he met Brian Carpenter, who deepened his exposure to radical communication theories.
 He also encountered the InterMedia artist collective, and Slobodan Saia-Levy (aka Jorge Zontal).

 In 1969, Bronson's involvement in communes and radical education theories and practices took him to Toronto, to investigate the Rochdale College experiment.
 It was through some of the members of Rochdale College that Bronson deepened his friendships with Felix Partz and Jorge Zontal (each having arrived in Toronto for different reasons).
 They, along with several others, became involved in the countercultural performance and "happenings" scene that centered around Toronto's Theatre Passe Muraille.
 Through Theatre Passe Muraille, Bronson apprenticed with Coach House Press (he also did graphic design for Passe Muraille).